Skip to main content

 pipx run crawlee create my-crawler

-Crawlee won't fix broken selectors for you (yet), but it helps you build and maintain your crawlers faster.
+Crawlee won't fix broken selectors for you (yet), but it helps you build and maintain your Python web crawlers faster.

 When a website adds JavaScript rendering, you don't have to rewrite everything, only switch to a browser crawler.
 When you later find a great API to speed up your crawls, flip the switch back.